solid-contrib/solid-tutorial-angular/chapter4.md

 * How to structure JavaScript in several parts
 * How to set up a turtle data file on github
 * How to use localStorage to save state
+* How to automatically remember a user and login
 * How to prepare language files to be used in vocab training
-* How to cache and uncache files

 ## The App